eggplantzzz/eth-query/README.md

 ethQuery(5)
 ```

-You may include an optional boolean as a second argument.
+You may also include an optional boolean as a second argument.
 If `true` is passed as a second argument, the function
-will then return a Promise that resolves with an object with more detailed information regarding the last *n* blocks.
+will then return information about which of the transferring addresses were contract addresses.
+This is a more
+costly operation and defaults to false if no second argument is passed.

 ```
 ethQuery(12, true)